Spinach Nutrition, Benefits, Uses, Recipes and Side Effects - Dr. Axe

 Spinach is also rich in many specific carotenoids that have been linked to decreased inflammation and chronic disease prevention.

-Spinach nutrition is able to help heal blood vessel-related problems, including atherosclerosis and high blood pressure.
+Spinach nutrition is able to help with blood vessel-related problems, including atherosclerosis and high blood pressure.
 The protective compounds found in spinach work together to keep arteries clear of dangerous plaque buildup, lower cholesterol levels, fight high blood pressure, increase blood flow and maintain healthy, strong blood vessels.

 The fiber found in this vegetable also works to reduce high cholesterol levels and slow the absorption of sugar into the bloodstream.
 Together these factors greatly reduce the risk of having a heart attack or stroke.